Liza Araneta Marcos: The Mansion renovation

 Upon the completion of the Laperal Mansion renovation project in March 2024, plans were also announced for the renovation of The Mansion, the presidential summer house in Baguio.
 6 months after the plans were made public, the opening of the newly renovated Presidential Museum at The Mansion was inaugurated on September 8, 2024, with Araneta Marcos leading the opening rights.
 The renovated mansion features a variety of artworks and historical artifacts from the Malacañang Palace.
 Araneta Marcos took inspiration of the mansion's renovation works to the Teus Mansion, the main Presidential Museum, after its successful reopening in June 2023.
 Renovation works for the other parts of the area are reportedly still ongoing, which is aimed to rejuvenate the city and mansion's significance and rich history.

 Programs

 Lab for All

 The Lab for All: Libreng Laboratoryo, Konsulta at Gamot Para sa Lahat Project is a healthcare services program primarily focused on delivering free health services to various provinces in the country, such as physical/medical examination, x-ray, consultation, and medical consultation services.
-The project was first launched at Batangas City on May 16, 2023, and has been expanded to various cities and provinces in the country.
+The project was first launched in Batangas City on May 16, 2023, and has been expanded to various cities and provinces in the country.